olejardamir/rest_recipes_backend/README.md

-# The recipes REST API example, node.js, no frameworks
+# The recipes REST API assignment, Node.js, no frameworks
 The purpose of this assignment is to create the RESTful API for managing the recipes, without using a third party addons.

 The language of choice is Node.js